 The submitted stories will become part of the ‘Birmingham Stories Corpus’ (BSC), a collection of stories that our researchers at the University of Birmingham use to study the language of stories.

-Throughout the summer we'll be sharing lots of activities and ideas for inspiration on our Facebook and Instagram pages, and when schools return in September you'll have access to a PowerPoint resource for teachers and worksheets to use in class.
+Throughout the competition we'll be sharing lots of activities and ideas for inspiration on our Facebook and Instagram pages, and when schools return in September you'll have access to a PowerPoint resource for teachers and worksheets to use in class.
 You can let students write the stories in their own time, or you may want to set the writing of the story as homework.

 Prizes for schools and pupils

-Deadline for submission of the story: Friday 5 November
+Deadline for submission of the story: Monday 22 November

-Winners will be announced: December 2021
+Winners will be announced: January 2022

 Story length: 500- 750 words

-The competition is open to participants aged 9 to 14 years old (years 5 to 9)
+The competition is open to participants aged 9 to 14 years old (years 5 to 9) from across the UK.